S3umish/Sunitee.github.io/_posts/2021-06-25-thinking_in_react.markdown

 "One of the many great parts of React is how it makes you think about apps as you build them. "

-**What is React ??**, is a  frontend framework which allows the web developers to create and design new applications.
+**What is React ??**, it  is a  frontend framework which allows the web developers to create and design new applications.
 It is built entirely out of JavaScript with a combination of dependencies.
 The best part of React is that it provides a specific way to organize and structure the design of a web application.
 React framework is maintained by Facebook.
 React Native is used for development of mobile apps.

  NPM **Node Package Manager** is the set of files or a package containing reusable code, is installed to load React.